 If you grew up in an area where it doesn’t get very cold, you’re in for a treat when you stay in Helen during the winter.
 Take a hike through the mountains after a recent snowfall to see how the white snow gleams everywhere and look for animal tracks in the snow.

-Go on a sleigh ride or even a horseback ride to enjoy the wintery environment without getting much snow in your boots.
-Consider visiting the famous waterfalls in the area and relieve in the experience of knowing that nature continues to thrive even when it’s chilly everywhere.
+Go on a sleigh ride or even a horseback ride to enjoy the wintery landscape without getting much snow in your boots.
+Consider visiting the famous waterfalls in the area and revel in the experience of knowing that nature continues to thrive even when it’s chilly.

-The state parks are great places to visit, especially during the wintertime.
-Attend the annual fireside craft/art show at Unicoi State Park, learn about beekeeping at Smithgall Woods State Park, and get close and personal with birds of prey at the Amicalola Falls State Park.
+State parks are great places to visit, especially during the wintertime.
+Learn about beekeeping at Smithgall Woods State Park or get close and personal with birds of prey at the Amicalola Falls State Park.
 Just be sure to pack plenty of warm clothes, so that you’ll feel comfortable no matter how long you stay outside.
-Because you’ll want to stay in nature as long as you can.
+You’ll want to stay in nature as long as you can.

 The Magical Village of Helen

 The quaint little alpine village of Helen is in love with the holiday season!
-The town's main street is fully decorated for Christmas, with each storefront illuminated by beautiful holiday lights, holiday garlands on the old fashioned street lamps, lavishly decorated Christmas trees, and wreaths and ornaments as far as the eye can see.
+The town's main street is fully decorated for Christmas.
+Each storefront is illuminated by beautiful holiday lights, holiday garlands are on the old-fashioned street lamps, and Christmas trees are lavishly decorated.
+There are wreaths and ornaments as far as the eye can see.
 You will feel as though you have stepped into the magical world of the North Pole!

-Of course you don't want to skip out on the Helen Christmas Shoppe!
-This fun, holiday themed store will bring up warm memories from the moment you see it, as the exterior is decorated with a Santa figurine, his sleigh, and more!
-Once inside you will enjoy the wintry scene of a festively decorated shop that is made to resemble a family home during the holidays as you browse through Christmas figurines, ornaments, and other holiday decor.
-Maybe you'll even feel inspired to pick up a few things and decorate your cabin for the duration of your stay!
+Of course, you don't want to skip out on the Helen Christmas Shoppe!
+This fun holiday-themed store will bring up warm memories from the moment you see it.
+The exterior is decorated with a Santa figurine, his sleigh, and more!
+Once inside, you will enjoy the wintry scene of a festively decorated shop made to resemble a family home during the holidays.
+Browse through Christmas figurines, ornaments, and other holiday decorations.
+You will feel inspired to pick up a few things to decorate your cabin for the duration of your stay!